keeakita/fmbot/README.md

 fmbot
 =====

-An IRC bot for announcing what people are playing via Last.fm, Libre.fm, or any other GNUfm server.
+An modular IRC bot for announcing what people are playing via Last.fm, Libre.fm, or any other GNUfm server.

 Status
 ------
-Last.fm/GNU FM functionality is present, and users can add and remove themselves from the poll list.
-More functionality for user management is planned, with more complex things pending a rewrite and organization of the commands into a module based architecture.
+This is very much an alpha.
+It's not yet "stable", but should be working enough for others to play around with.
+Please keep in mind if you write plugins that the plugin architecture could change at any time, and probably will this early in development.

 A note about versions
 ---------------------